SB-1521

 Enforcement Authority

 Attorney General enforcement only.
-The Attorney General may bring a civil action in the district court of Oklahoma County or in the county where the violation occurred.
-No private right of action.
+The Attorney General may bring a civil action in the district court of Oklahoma County or a district court in the county in which the violation occurred.
+No private right of action is created.
 The Attorney General may promulgate rules necessary to enforce the act.
-The act expressly excludes liability for developers of conversational AI that is made available to the public by a separate operator.
+The act expressly excludes developer liability where a separate operator makes the conversational AI available to the public.

 Penalties

 Civil penalty of $1,000 per violation, not to exceed $500,000 per covered entity.
-No private damages remedy.
-No attorney fees provision.
-Penalties are recoverable only through Attorney General enforcement action.
+No private damages remedy, injunctive relief, or attorney fee provisions.
+Penalties are available only through AG enforcement action.

 Who Is Covered